of graduate employers say relevant experience is essential to getting a job with them

 Why choose this degree course?

-- INDUSTRY APPROVED – Complete our course and you can apply for seven CIMA and eight ACCA exemptions, as well as other finance and accounting qualifications
+- INDUSTRY APPROVED – Complete our course and you can apply for eight CIMA exemptions, as well as other finance and accounting qualifications

 - PRACTICAL APPLICATION – Get to grips with the markets through live consultancy cases and simulated investing in our Financial Trading Suite, with support from our in-house trader